NotNite/RNSModding/README.md

 ### PlayerColorChanger

 Changes the local player color to a custom one.
-Create a `player_color.txt` with the hex color in it without the hash (e.g. `CB2027`).
+Create a `player_color.txt` next to the game .exe with the hex color in it without the hash (e.g. `CB2027`).

+### DebugMenuEnabler

+Enables the sekrit debug menus.
+Create a `debug.txt` next to the game .exe, entering one of the following to enable each menu, one per line.

+- `upgrade`: Shop upgrades
+- `enc`: Encounters
+- `dialog`: Small talk
+- `stat`: Change health, etc.
+- `item`: Loot drops

+**Some hotkeys do things like DELETE YOUR SAVE PROGRESS.
+You have been warned.**